stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # SIR Model <a name="SIR_Model"/>
 Applying the models found in the literature [38],[39],[40] we can evaluate the spread of a virus by splitting the population into three categories, *Susceptible*, *Infected*, and *Recovered*.
 Then using a partial differential equation (recall your calculus), we can solve the rate of change of each category.
+Our Matlab analysis can be found [here](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Examples/coronavirus/matlab/SIR_model).

 The weights (or constants) are the Transmission Rate (CDC example: a = 3.2), and Recovery Rate (CDC example: b = 0.23).